-Paper In Particular is a annual, juried exhibition held by the Columbia College art galleries.
+Paper In Particular is an annual, juried exhibition held by the Columbia College art galleries.
 The exhibition showcases the very best in art that incorporates paper as a primary element.
 Prints, drawings, photographs, digital images, paintings, sculpture, etc., are all eligible.

-The 39th Annual Paper In Particular exhibition will run from February 19 - March 30, 2018 in the Columbia College Sidney Larson Gallery.
+The 40th Annual Paper In Particular exhibition will run from February 25 - April 5, 2019 in the Columbia College Sidney Larson Gallery.

 Register for Paper in Particular

 Upon registration, a link to the entry form will be sent to you via email.